dosemu2/dosemu2/doc/README.txt

    commands in shell scripts, cron jobs, web services, and so on.
      _________________________________________________________________

 12.1.
-Using "unix -e" in autoexec.bat
+Using unix -e in autoexec.bat

-   The default autoexec.bat file has a statement "unix -e" at the end.
+   The default autoexec.bat file has a statement unix -e at the end.
 This command executes the DOS program or command that was specified on the dosemu command line.

    For example:
        dosemu "/home/clarence/games/commander keen/keen1.exe"